Welcoming individuals into Christ’s ministry and the fellowship of the Church is our greatest joy and baptism is how we do it!

 ALL baptisms at Saint Peter’s take place during the public worship services of the congregation.
 Ideally, baptisms take place on the major baptismal festival days: The Baptism of Jesus (January), Easter (March/April), Pentecost (May/June), or All Saints (November).
 If necessary, we will schedule baptisms on the first Sunday of the month in the Christmas, Epiphany, Easter, and Pentecost seasons.
 In unusual situations, we will schedule baptisms at other times.
 We do not schedule baptisms in Advent or Lent.
 Baptisms are only done apart from Sundays under exceptional circumstances at the sole discretion of the Rector.

-To begin the process of preparing for baptism, please contact the Rev. Keith Owen.
+To begin the process of preparing for baptism, please contact the church office.

 *An “active member” is a person who satisfies all these criteria: 1)was baptized or confirmed at St. Peter’s, or whose membership has been transferred from another parish; 2) has attended services of Holy Communion at least three times in the past year; 3) is a financial supporter of the parish.